 Making a Paper House that lights up as it gets dark!

 In this tutorial we will show you how to make a paper house that lights up as it gets dark.
-To do this we will use some Bare Paint, a battery, some standard LEDs, an LDR (light dependent resistor), a transistor and a 100K resistor.
+To do this we will use some Bare Paint (now known as Electric Paint), a battery, some standard LEDs, an LDR (light dependent resistor), a transistor and a 100K resistor.

-To help you complete this project we've made the components and template available to buy in the House Kit available from our shop.
-Alternatively you can source them yourself via the links below.
+To help you complete this project we've lists the components you need and where you can buy them from and you can download the template here too.
 Lets Begin:

 Materials you will need

 Bare Paint (if you are using a jar you will also need a paint brush)

 House Template can be downloaded here.